-The bronze-winged pionus is a short-tailed, stocky medium-sized parrot with unique color patterns.
-A gentle bird with a sweet disposition, it is an easy-going companion.
-This tame parrot can be a good choice for first-time bird owners and even makes an excellent family pet.
-This species is less likely to bite than other kinds of parrots.
+The bronze-winged pionus is a short-tailed, stocky, medium-size parrot with unique color patterns.
+A gentle bird with a sweet disposition, it is typically an easygoing companion.
+This parrot can be a good choice for first-time bird owners.
+And it even can make an excellent family pet, as the species is less likely to bite than many other kinds of parrots.

 Common Names: Bronze-winged pionus, bronze-winged parrot

 Adult Size: 11 to 12 inches in length and 7 to 9 ounces in weight on average

 Life Expectancy: 25 to 40 years with proper care

 Like many other types of pionus parrots, the bronze-winged pionus hails from South America.
 It's specifically found in the Andes of Colombia, Ecuador, Peru, and Venezuela.
 These birds prefer to spend their time in humid, forested areas as opposed to plains.
 They like to seek shelter and cover in the foliage.

 The bronze-winged pionus is known for having a calm disposition for a parrot.
 This often makes the species an excellent choice for apartment dwellers, as well as for families with children.

 These birds tend to form solid bonds with their owners and revel in being able to spend time with them.
 This means they need plenty of social interaction.
 So if you are interested in adopting one of these birds, make sure you can devote a few hours each day to playing and interacting with your pet.
 If you don't, the bird might become upset and resort to unwanted behaviors, such as self-mutilating feather plucking or skin picking.

 Some bronze-winged pionus tend to become one-person birds, showing extreme devotion to one or a couple of people and shunning attention from other people.
 If you adopt a young bronze-winged pionus, your entire family should interact with the bird regularly to lessen the chance of this type of behavior.